 In a World of Distraction, Focus is Your Superpower

-I have a theory about the future: there will be two types of people—those who can focus and those who can’t.
+I have a theory that in the future, there will be two types of people.
+Those who can focus, and those who can’t.

 The reason is simple.
 We’re drowning in distraction, and distraction is toxic to focus.